utilmeta/utype/docs/en/references/field.md

 assert isinstance(signup_user.signup_days, int)  # True
 ```

-In the data class User Schema declared in the example, the calculation `signup_days` needs to be provided `signup_time`, so it is declared as the dependency of the entire attribute.
+In the `UserSchema` dataclass declared in the example, the calculation `signup_days` needs `signup_time` to be provided, so it is declared as the dependency of the property

-It can be seen that the difference between attribute dependency and field dependency is that when the attribute dependency is not provided, the attribute will not be calculated or output, but will not report an error.
+It can be seen that the difference between property dependency and field dependency is that when the property dependency is not provided, the attribute will not be calculated or output, but will not report an error.